iisys-sns/vad/README.md

 }
 ```

-If you do not want do configure it manually and; have NetworkManager; currently connected to an wifi network; and; `wpa_supplicant` is used, you can execute this command.
+If you do not want do configure it manually and; have NetworkManager; currently connected to an wifi network; and; `wpa_supplicant` is used, you can execute the following command.
 Be aware that this is only a workaround.

 ```sh